AndrewPrifer/framer-motion-theatre/README.md

   return (
     // Wrap your components in TheatreProvider, passing the project.
     // Optionally, pass in studio, or 'auto' if you want it set up automatically in development
-    // Caveat: 'auto' relies on your bundler being smart enough to tree-shake,
-    // check the console when running the production bundle.
     <TheatreProvider project={project} studio="auto">
       <div className="container">
         {/* Pass your components a unique animation ID besides the regular props. */}